nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 Now it's time to create a copy of your nightscout data from the mongodb docker container and add it to your backup share.
 Make sure your Nightscout is running.
 First run: `sudo docker exec mongo mongodump --out /data/backup` then `sudo docker exec mongo tar -czvf $(date +%F).tar.gz /data/backup`.
 This compresses the file down before moving it over to the network share.
 Run `sudo docker cp mongo:/$(date +%F).tar.gz /mnt/nsbackups`  Now just run `docker exec mongo rm -rf /data/backup /$(date +%F).tar.gz` to remove the backups from the container.
 This set of commands creates a backup that is compressed to save space on your network share and then removes it from the container so you aren't carrying two identical backup copies.

 Next step is to automate this process.
 You'll first need to create a bash script, and then create a cron job to automate the execution of that script.
-First, ensure you're in you're home directory with `cd ~` command.
+First, ensure you're in your home directory with `cd ~` command.
 Then download the script with `wget https://raw.githubusercontent.com/have-no-clue-what-im-doing/nightscout_scripts/refs/heads/main/nsbackups.sh`.
 Then do a `chmod +x nsbackups.sh` so you can execute the script.
 Now test out the script by executing it: `sudo ./nsbackups.sh`

 You should see output like this: